 If you want to stop overthinking, you should learn to do these three simple steps.

-The first thing to do is to watch yourself and actually notice when you are overthinking.
+If you want to learn how to stop overthinking, you need to develop a habit of watching yourself and actually noticing when you are overthinking.
 It’s not easy to do, because most of the time it happens almost automatically… But once you’ve successfully caught yourself a few times, it becomes easier.

 Now, there’s no real blueprint on how to do it… But you should decide to be more aware of your thoughts every day and actively try to catch those moments when you begin to overthink.
 Also, you can set up a notification a few times a day to remind yourself to stay aware of your thoughts.